France braces for Le Pen-Macron showdown

 Issued on:

-Paris (AFP) – France on Saturday prepared to choose between centrist President Emmanuel Macron and far-right challenger Marine Le Pen to rule the country for the next five years after a bitterly contested and polarising election campaign.
+France on Saturday prepared to choose between centrist President Emmanuel Macron and far-right challenger Marine Le Pen.
+The winner of Sunday's runoff will rule the country for the next five years after a bitterly contested and divisive election campaign.

-Macron is the favourite to win re-election in the run-off ballot on Sunday, and there are indications he bolstered his advantage with a combative performance in the one-off election debate against a somewhat defensive Le Pen.
+Macron is the favourite to win re-election in the decisive second-round ballot on Sunday, and there are indications he bolstered his advantage with a combative performance in Wednesday's televised debate against a defensive Le Pen.

 But the president and his allies have insisted over the last week that nothing is in the bag, with a strong turnout crucial to avoid a shock in France comparable to the 2016 polls that led to Brexit in Britain and the rise to power of Donald Trump in the United States.